lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 This document covers the boot mechanism for the Integrated OpenTitan.
 This includes the execution of the OT ROM, associated patch support in efuses / OTP for survivability and the code fetch from external flash.

-## Document Organization

-Introduction to problem statement, followed by involved building blocks, requirements from each building block during the boot flow and finally the overall boot flow connecting these pieces together.
-The document also dives into the need for integrated OpenTitan to boot first within an SoC and have full control over the access to the external flash device.

 ## Overview

 Integrated Open Titan is a root of trust for measurement.